drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -FULLSCREEN<br>

 This emulator is available for Windows-x64.<br>
+If you use a CHD file 'Simple Launcher' will mount it in a virtual drive.
+For this logic to work you need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany).<br>
 This emulator require BIOs and system files to work.
 These files need to be inside the roms folder.

 ## LaserDisk